rcctodd/DATA-598-WI20-week-7/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mysimplecompendiuml6 is to ...
+The goal of mysimplecompendiuml6 is to explore CI.

 ## Installation